reinout/soliddjango/doc/source/part1/first_taste.rst

 Now visit http://localhost:8000 in your browser.
 You should see your homepage (see ).

-Coupling Our Model With a View Plus Template
+Coupling our model with a view plus template
 --------------------------------------------

 We have templates and views on the front end; we have models on the back